Skip to content

 Install Sophos Firewall CA certificate for HTTPS scanning (SFOS)

-If you want to scan HTTPS traffic on the Sophos firewall, you need to import the Sophos SSL proxy certificate on the clients so that no error message appears in the browser.
-In this tutorial we will show you how to set up this certificate for Internet Explorer, Edge, Firefox and Google Chrome browsers.
+If you want to scan HTTPS traffic on Sophos Firewall, you need to import the Sophos SSL proxy certificate on the clients so that no error message appears in the browser.
+This tutorial explains how to set up this certificate for Internet Explorer, Edge, Firefox, and Google Chrome.

 Download Sophos SSL CA

-Log in to your Sophos Firewall (SFOS) as an administrator and go to Zertifikate > Zertifizierungsstelle (CA) from the menu.
+Log in to your Sophos Firewall (SFOS) as an administrator and go to Certificates > Certificate authorities (CA) from the menu.
 Then click on the download icon next to SecurityAppliance_SSL_CA.

 You will find the certificate under the name SecurityAppliance_SSL_CA.pem on your hard disk.